JamesJokDutAkuei/Formative-2-Data-Processing/README.md

 - `class_names.json` (if present at the repo root) should align with the face model output indices.
 When absent, the CLI derives class names from the `label` column in `image_features.csv`.
+- `data/processed/merged_dataset.csv` must retain the feature columns captured during training and a customer identifier (e.g., `customer_id` or `customer_id_new`) so the CLI can locate the correct record when `--recommender-customer-id` is provided.
 - `models/recommender_pipeline.pkl` should contain the keys
   `preprocessor`, `model`, `label_encoder`, and `feature_columns` so the CLI can reproduce the exact feature engineering used at training time.